Thomas A. Hendricks: Indiana legislature and constitutional convention

 Hendricks began his political career in 1848, when he served a one-year term in the Indiana House of Representatives after defeating Martin M. Ray, the Whig candidate.
-Hendricks was also one of the two Shelby County delegates to the 1850–51 Indiana constitutional convention.
+Hendricks was also one of the two Shelby County delegates to the 1850–1851 Indiana constitutional convention.
 He served on committee that created the organization of the state's townships and counties and decided on the taxation and financial portion of the state constitution.
 Hendricks also debated the clauses on the powers of the different offices and argued in favor of a powerful judiciary and the abolishment of grand juries.

-U.S. congressman
+U.S. Congressman

-Hendricks represented Indiana as a Democrat in the U.S. House of Representatives (1851–55) in the Thirty-second and Thirty-third Congresses from March 4, 1851, to March 3, 1855.
+Hendricks represented Indiana as a Democrat in the U.S. House of Representatives (1851–1855) in the Thirty-second and Thirty-third Congresses from March 4, 1851, to March 3, 1855.
 Hendricks was chairman of the U.S. Committee on Mileage (Thirty-second Congress) and served on the U.S. Committee on Invalid Pensions (Thirty-third Congress).
 He supported the principle of popular sovereignty and voted in favor of the Kansas–Nebraska Act of 1854, which expanded slavery into the western territories of the United States.
 Both positions were unpopular in Hendricks's home district in Indiana and led to defeat in his re-election bid to Congress in 1854.

 Land office commissioner

-In 1855 President Franklin Pierce appointed Hendricks as commissioner of the General Land Office in Washington, D.C.
+In 1855 President Franklin Pierce appointed Hendricks as commissioner of the United States General Land Office in Washington, D.C.
 His job supervising 180 clerks and a four-year backlog of work was a demanding one, especially at a time when westward expansion meant that the government was going through one of its largest periods of land sales.
 During his tenure, the land office issued 400,000 land patents and settled 20,000 disputed land cases.
-Although Hendricks made thousands of decisions related to disputed land claims, only a few were reversed in court, but he did receive some criticism: "He was the first commissioner who apparently had no background or qualifications for the job. ...Some of the rulings and letters during Hendricks's tenure were not always correct."
+Although Hendricks made thousands of decisions related to disputed land claims, only a few were reversed in court, but he did receive some criticism: "He was the first commissioner who apparently had no background or qualifications for the job. ...
+Some of the rulings and letters during Hendricks's tenure were not always correct."

 Hendricks resigned as land office commissioner in 1859 and returned to Shelby County, Indiana.
 The cause of his departure was not recorded, but potential reasons may have been differences of opinion with President James Buchanan, Pierce's successor.
 Hendricks resisted Buchanan's efforts to make land office clerks patronage positions, objected to the pro-slavery policies of the Buchanan administration, and supported the homestead bill, which Buchanan opposed.